laila12399/lailascoaching/content/how-to-become-disciplined-according-to-roman-emperor-marcus-aurelius.md

 :small_blue_diamond: Embracing nature and its course

-This guide will focus on his theories regarding disciple.
+This guide will focus on his theories regarding discipline.

-## :gear: Disciple Makes Your Life Easier
+## :gear: Discipline Makes Your Life Easier

-Why use disciple?
+Why use discipline?

 *“There were two vices much blacker and more serious than the rest: lack of persistence and lack of self-control… persist and resist.” ― Marcus Aurelius*